3meters/proxibase/test/readme.txt

     cd $PROX/test
     node run

-The test server's output will be written to $PROX/test/testServer.log
+The test server's output will be written to testServer.log in the current directory.

-see node testprox -h for addtional command line options
+see node $PROX/test/run -h for addtional command line options